mattspaulding/tldr/README.md

 #### Color

-The original black and white is a bit jarring to look at so I went with a slate pallete.
+The original black and white is a bit jarring to look at so I went with a slate palette.
 The muted text is easier on the eyes.
 The important sections of the page are bright to make them stand out. i.e. the title and CTA are brighter than the body.

 #### Spacing